 Using one of the best ad blockers in your browser will keep scammer pop-ups at bay.
 Pop-ups can install malware that scans your computer for valuable info such as login credentials or passwords.
 That’s why it’s important to keep your accounts safe with strong and unique passwords, and then manage them with one of the best password managers out there.

 Sometimes a scammer won’t even bother trying to extort you with fake threats.
 Instead, they’ll install ransomware that takes your computer hostage until you pay up.
-Get a ransomware protection tool to keep greedy scammer hands out of your pockets.
+Get strong antivirus software to keep greedy scammer hands out of your pockets.

-If a scammer infects you with malware, Avast Free Antivirus will quarantine it right away.
-If a pop-up tries to set up a scammer’s shop on your machine, Avast Free Antivirus will blast it to smithereens.
+If a scammer infects you with malware, Avast One will quarantine it right away.
+If a pop-up tries to set up a scammer’s shop on your machine, Avast will blast it to smithereens.
 And if a scammer tries to charge into your computer with a shady app, it will bounce straight off the Behavior Shield.

 The best way to battle fake tech support is with real cybersecurity.
-Download Avast Free Antivirus today and leave scammers shaking in their boots.
+Download Avast One today and leave scammers shaking in their boots.